 With just your husband’s income, you’ll have the chance to build and improve your money management skills.

-As the person making most of the purchases, you’ll learn a lot of ways to stretch your budget and make the most of your money.
-You and your husband can become a tight team involving money, which will only strengthen your marriage.
+As the person making most of the purchases, you’ll learn many ways to stretch your budget and make the most of your money.
+You and your husband can become a close-knit team involving money, which will only strengthen your marriage.

-Instead of feeling trapped with a limited income, you manage your finances more closely than ever before.
+Instead of feeling trapped with a limited income, you manage your finances more closely than ever.

 Appreciating what you have

 Living with less helps you appreciate what you have more.
-It may sound cliche, but an attitude of gratitude really helps your stay-at-home life go more smoothly.
+It may sound cliche, but gratitude helps your stay-at-home life go more smoothly.

 Your budget will work better because you’ll be less tempted to buy things on impulse.
 You’ll create a more positive atmosphere because you won’t try to solve emotional problems with retail therapy.